Updated on September 30, 12:50 - Indonesia Tsunami, Earthquake: 832 dead till now; death toll to rise

 Thousands of people in Indonesia are fearing death, after a powerful 7.5 magnitude earthquake hit the Indonesian island of Sulawesi.
 It also triggered a deadly tsunami off the coast of the city of Palu, which is home to 350,000 people.

-The earthquake and following tsunami caused thousands of buildings to collapse, including hotels, a shopping mall and several mosques.
+The earthquake and the following tsunami caused thousands of buildings to collapse, including hotels, a shopping mall and several mosques.

 More than half of the 560 inmates in Palu’s prison escaped after walls collapsed.
 According to reports, the Indonesian Government has also given the people in Palu permission to loot food and water from shops.